surrealwaffle/thesurrealwaffle/README.md

 If `sentinel` loads successfully into Halo, then the following features are added:
  * command-line option `-no-sentinel`, which effectively turns off `sentinel` entirely;
  * command-line option `-create-console`, which allocates a separate console that presents debug information;
- * a fix console text fade speed at high framerates.
+ * a fix for console text fade speed at high framerates.

 ## Forewarning

-This project spans a slow decade of development, various compilers and standards, changing preferences, and experimentation with new language features.
+This project spans a slow decade of development and various compilers, standards, and preferences.
 As a result, quality and style are likely to vary throughout and through time as I update this project.
 For instance, the `detours` and `sigscan` libraries have a lot wrong with them that I hope to correct, granted the time to focus on them rather than `simulacrum`.
+Stylistically, there is much within `sentinel` that I wish to change and add.